synaq/api-quick-start/README.md

 * **MM-STD** Mail Management Standard
 * **MM-PREM** Mail Management Premium

-### Provisioning a package with all its linked domains
+### Provisioning a package with all its linked domain

-In cases when multiple domains are linked to a package, or where a new package is being added to an existing domain, the API permits a provision action to be created on a package rather than a domain.
+In cases when a new package is being added to an existing domain, or the domain has migrated to a new package, the API permits a provision action to be created on a package rather than a domain.
 The process for doing this is the same as for provisioning actions created directly on domains, but using the package actions endpoints.

 **Note:** See the domain documentation below for more information on linking packages and domains.